Light-harvesting enhanced by quantum ratchet states: Model

 which is a geometrical factor between the $j$th and $k$th dipoles of oscillator strength $|\textbf{d}_{j}|$ and $|\textbf{d}_{k}|$ separated by distance $\textbf{r}_{j,k}$.
 The paired raising and lowering operators, $\hat{\sigma}_{j}^{+}$ and $\hat{\sigma}_{k}^{-}$, in Eqn.~\ref{eq:Hs} capture the movement of an exciton between the $j$th and $k$th sites.
 For this study, we shall assume all optical dipoles are aligned perpendicular to the plane of the ring.
 Note that deviations from this arrangement can lead to interesting effects other than ratcheting, as, e.g., explored for tilted dipoles in Ref.~\cite{Brown19}.
 Our choice here also contrasts with the arrangement found in light-harvesting complexes such as LHI and LHII, where dipoles tend to align tangentially around the ring \cite{Savage96, Hu01}.

-The dipoles composing the ring interact collectively with a shared optical bath, and as the size of the ring system is much smaller than the wavelength of relevant photons, $\lambda \approx 2 \pi c/\omega_s$, we can assume all dipoles couple with the same position-independent phase to the electromagnetic environment.
+The dipoles composing the ring interact collectively with a shared optical bath, and as the size of the ring system is much smaller\footnote{Having the dipoles closely spaced is required in order to have sizeable F\"orster interaction terms.} than the wavelength of relevant photons, $\lambda \approx 2 \pi c/\omega_s$, we can assume all dipoles couple with the same position-independent phase to the electric field.
 The couplings of these dipoles to an optical field are then captured by the optical interaction Hamiltonian \cite{Breuer02Book},

-where $\hat{a}_{p}^{(\dag)}$ are the annihilation (creation) operators for the $p$th optical mode and $f_{p}$ is the coupling strength of the $p$th mode.
+where $\hat{a}_{p}^{(\dag)}$ are the annihilation (creation) operators for the $p$th optical mode, and $f_{p}$ is the coupling strength of the $p$th mode.
 We further assume the dipoles are each coupled to identical local phonon modes.
-In the context of molecules such phonons capture intramolecular vibrations as well as interactions with the surrounding local environment.
+In the context of molecules such phonons capture intramolecular vibrations, as well as interactions with the surrounding local environment.
 Thus, we consider a vibrational interaction Hamiltonian of the form:

 where $g_{q}$ and $\hat{b}_{j, q}^{(\dag)}$ are the coupling strength and annihilation (creation) operators for the $q$th phonon mode with the $j$th dipole, respectively.
 Lastly, the optical and phonon environmental modes are governed by the following Hamiltonian: